 ) => Promise<GraffitiObject<Schema>> = ...

-Retrieves an object from a given location.
+Retrieves an object from a given url.

 The retrieved object is type-checked against the provided JSON schema otherwise a GraffitiErrorSchemaMismatch is thrown.